Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

-Robert Kraus, MD is Clinical Director of the Cardiac Noninvasive Laboratory in the Division of Cardiology at Cedars-Sinai Medical Center.
+Robert Kraus, MD, is a Staff Physician in the Division of Cardiology at Cedars-Sinai Medical Center.

 Dr. Kraus is a pioneer in the field of echocardiography, starting the laboratory in 1970 after studying with Dr. Harvey Feigenbaum in Indianapolis.
 In 1971, Dr. Kraus formed the first local society of echocardiography in the country, the Los Angeles Society of Echocardiography.
 He has been on the board of directors of the American Society of Echocardiography, the American Registry of Medical Diagnostic Sonographers and the American Institute of Ultrasound.
 He is past Clinical Chief of Cardiology at Cedars-Sinai Medical Center.